joinnextblock/protocol-attn/CODE_REVIEW_REPORT.md

 1. **Minimal Dependencies**
    - Core package has no runtime dependencies
-   - Framework depends only on core and nostr-tools
+   - Framework depends only on core, nostr-tools, and pino
    - SDK depends on core and nostr-tools
    - **City Impact:** Reduces attack surface and dependency conflicts